Animal Welfare Rules

 Private sellers and breeders must:

-• Provide accurate breed information (no misleading “rare” claims).
+• provide accurate breed information (no misleading “rare” claims);

-• Disclose any known health or behavioural issues.
+• disclose any known health or behavioural issues;

-• Allow potential buyers to see the kitten with its mother whenever possible.
+• allow potential buyers to see the kitten with its mother whenever possible;

-• Never advertise animals purely for breeding without clear welfare justification.
+• never advertise animals purely for breeding without clear welfare justification.

-• Never sell more than 5 animals per year unless registered as a Registered Seller of Pets with the Department of Agriculture, Food and the Marine (DAFM).
+IYou may not sell more than 5 animals per year unless registered as a Registered Seller of Pets with the Department of Agriculture, Food and the Marine (DAFM).

-registration number when advertising.
+• display your registration number when advertising.

 5. Rescue & Adoption Standards

-All rescues and rehoming organisations must:
+All rescue and rehoming organisations must:

-• Be registered charities with the Charities
+• be registered charities with the Charities Regulator (Ireland) or the Northern Ireland equivalent;

-• Display their Charity Registration Number on their profile and listings.
+• display their Charity Registration Number on their profile and listings;

-• Charge only reasonable adoption fees (€20–€80 typical).
+• charge only reasonable adoption fees (typically €20–€80);

-• Provide an adoption agreement to new owners.
+• provide an adoption agreement to new owners;

 Cats.ie reserves the right to verify rescue credentials and remove unverified rescue listings.